didactic-cs/filius/Readme.md

 German, French, English

 ## Configuration
-The personal configuration, i.e. selected language as well as the ui state when leaving the program, is stored within the personal home directory within a folder named ".filius".
+The personal configuration, i.e. selected language as well as the UI state when leaving the program, is stored within the personal home directory within a folder named ".filius".

 Global configurations can be modified in the install directory within "filius.ini".
-For more details see the documented parameter in this file.
+For more details see the documented parameters in this file.

 ## Installation
 The Windows installer is based on nsis.
 It supports the standard parameter: